jangroth/aws-certification-notes/devops-engineer-professional.md

   events automatically.
 If the function returns an error, Lambda attempts to run it two more times
   * When all attempts to process an asynchronous invocation fail, Lambda can send the event to an Amazon SQS queue or an Amazon SNS topic.
-  * -> S3, SNS, SES, CloudFormation, Cloudwatch Logs & Events, CodeCommit, Config
+  * -> S3, SNS, SES, CloudFormation, CloudWatch Logs & Events, CodeCommit, Config
 * An **event source mapping** is an AWS Lambda resource that reads from an event source and invokes a Lambda function.
   * -> Kinesis, DynamoDB, SQS